-While we consume very little water manufacturing our products (slightly above the evaporation rate), our seven casthouses represent our largest users of water and we are working diligently to minimize our water usage and maximize our use of recycled water across our operations.
+We withdraw water as part of our production process, and we continue to work diligently to minimize our water usage and maximize our use of recycled water across our operations.
+Our casthouses generally represent our largest users of water.
 All water used by our operations comes from freshwater sources.